bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. When is it appropriate to use the small element?
+<h3>Q. When is it appropriate to use the small element?</h3>

 The `<small>` HTML element represents side-comments and small print, like copyright and legal text, independent of its styled presentation.
 By default, it renders text within it one font-size smaller, such as from `small` to `x-small`.

 **Example:**